 Just sign up to a TV streaming service of your choice and then download the dedicated app onto your preferred device.
 Your chosen subscription service will guide you through any start-up process.

-What you need to stream TV & movies
+What you need to stream films, TV and live sports

-To stream movies, TV & live sports straight to your device you’ll need:
+To stream movies, TV and live sports straight to your device you’ll need:

 How to watch

 You can watch on most digital devices in your home, including:

 - Smart TVs

 - Blu-ray players

 If your TV isn’t WiFi-enabled, a streaming device can be a great solution.
 These devices simply plug into your TV, but you may have to pay for extra content.